xbeat/Machine-Learning/README.md

 Overfitting occurs when a machine learning model learns the training data too well, capturing noise and specific data points rather than general patterns.
 This leads to poor generalization on unseen data.
 Let's explore this concept with Python examples.

+## Understanding Confusion Matrices in Machine Learning

+Introduction to Confusion Matrix

+A confusion matrix is a fundamental evaluation metric in machine learning that tabulates the performance of a classification model by comparing predicted labels against actual labels, enabling the calculation of key performance indicators like accuracy, precision, recall, and F1-score.

 ## Mastering Analytics Frameworks with Python

 Introduction to Analytics Frameworks